David Glendining – Chair & Treasurer

 Clare Harrington – Trustee

 Clare taught in Further Education and matriculation colleges in both England and Australia and went on to run High School libraries.
 She has lived and worked in dharma communities for eight years, leading retreats, teaching Calm Abiding and Ngondro practice and helping to organise the administration.
 She has also worked in nursing homes and a hospice and is currently caring for her elderly father.
 She brings to the Board her broad experience of living and working in dharma communities.

 Ed Halliwell -Trustee

 Ed Halliwell is a mindfulness teacher and writer, based in Sussex.
 He is co-author of The Mindful Manifesto and author of the Mental Health Foundation’s Be Mindful report, and writes regularly for a range of publications on meditation and well-being.
 He teaches mindfulness courses and retreats to public groups and organisations, and is a faculty member at the School of Life in London.
-He is also a meditation instructor in the Shambhala Buddhist tradition, and father to an almost-two-year-old son (with another due to be born in July 2013).
+He is also a meditation instructor in the Shambhala Buddhist tradition, and father to two young sons.

 Dillan Saunders – Trustee